ejbwn5/CS-Projects/Personal Projects/EdPuter/Emulator/README.md

 ## Execution

 To use this, you need the **EdputerEmulator.exe**, **SDL2.dll**, and the **Code.bin** and **Arg.bin** files in the same directory.

+Since not everyone has Visual Studio, I included a precompiled executable in the x64/Release folder.

+Also, for some reason, SDL2 runs faster when you first open it.
+This means that if you click and hold the mouse button in the window, then move the mouse off screen and release, the SDL2 window will run faster.
+This is truly a strange effect, but I find it very useful since the emulator is ususally fairly slow, and this speed boost makes it run a lot faster.